FinweLtd/doc-livesync-all/docs/faq/faq.md

 During channel configuration select 'VR' for viewing mode, or during playback long tap the screen to toggle between normal and VR mode.

-*If you have a GearVR headset, please use our separate OculusGo version from Oculus Store instead (invite only).
+*If you have a GearVR headset, please use our separate Oculus Go version from Oculus Store instead (invite only).
 The rendering quality and head tracking are far superior!*

 ## Beta versions